-The compensation of our executive officers consists of four principal components: base salary, annual incentive bonus, long-term incentives, and employee benefits.
-We also provide severance and other benefits following termination of employment under certain circumstances.
+The compensation of our executive officers generally consists of four principal components: base salary, annual incentive bonuses, long-term equity incentives, and employee benefits.
+In 2014 we also adopted certain supplemental incentive bonus plans tied to achievement of regulatory approval for our Zalviso product.
+We also provide limited severance and other benefits following termination of employment under certain circumstances.

-Base Salary.
+Base Salary

 As a general matter, we pay our named executive officers a base salary to provide them a stable source of income for the work that they perform during the year.
 The Compensation Committee generally seeks to set executive salaries at or near the 50th percentile of our peer group.
 Base salaries are initially established through negotiation at the time the executive is hired, taking into account his or her qualifications, experience, prior salary, and competitive market salary information for similar positions in our industry.
 Thereafter, the Compensation Committee reviews the base salaries of our executive officers annually and adjustments, if any, are made based on our company's performance and available budget, the performance of each executive officer against his individual job and functional area's responsibilities, competitive market conditions for executive compensation for similar positions, as well as increases in the cost of living.

-In January 2013, our Compensation Committee reviewed base salary levels for our named executive officers against salaries for similar positions from our peer group of companies, and also in light of the individual performance of our named executive officers during the prior calendar year.
-As a result of this review, all of our named executive officers who were then employed by us received merit increases to their base salaries based on their individual performance; these increases ranged from 2.8% to 3.2% of their salary.
-In addition, Mr. King and Mr. Dasu received increases to their base salaries to bring their salaries up to the range of the 50th percentile of the peer group in the amounts of \$36,000 and \$14,000 respectively (called the "Market Median Increase" in the table below).
-The combination of these adjustments to the base salaries of our then-current named executive officers is shown in the table below.
-Because Mr. Chung was not hired until September of 2013, his base salary was not reviewed by the Compensation Committee at its January 2013 meeting.
+In January 2014, our Compensation Committee reviewed base salary levels for our named executive officers against salaries for similar positions from our peer group of companies, and also in light of the individual performance of our named executive officers during the prior calendar year.
+As a result of this review, all of our named executive officers who were then employed by us received merit increases to their base salaries based on their individual performance.
+These adjustments to the base salaries of our then-current named executive officers are shown in the table below.

-"Market Median"

-Merit Increase to Increase to 2013
+Increase to 2014

-Name Base Salary Base Salary Base Salary(\$)
+Name Base Salary Base Salary (\$)

-Richard A. King 3.1% 8.4% 475,000
+Richard A. King 3.2% 490,000

-James H. Welch 2.8% 307,500
+James H. Welch 2.7% 315,750

 Pamela P. Palmer, M.D., Ph.
-D. 3.1% 409,000
+D. 2.9% 421,000

-Badri Dasu 3.2% 5.1% 301,000
+Badri Dasu 3.1% 310,250

+Lawrence G. Hamel 2.9% 310,250